Robertleoj/slam_dunk/README.md

 SlamDunk is a powerful and user-friendly Python library for making 3D and 2D visualizations for prototyping, data exploration, and algorithm development.

-It is very lightweight, built using OpenGL and ImGui.
+It is lightweight, built using OpenGL and ImGui.

 # Examples